-1. To enable thorough caregiver assessment and matching the needs of children with a family's strengths and vulnerabilities, a review of the process of assessment should be undertaken.
+1. To enable thorough caregiver assessment and identifying young people's needs and caregiver strengths and vulnerabilities, a review of the process of assessment should be undertaken.
 This should include, but not be limited to, training to all staff within the service.